Daniel-Mietchen/events/SciDataCon2016.md

 > This paper discusses an important issue of data sharing in public health emergencies.
 The abstract, however, is not properly written, and there is no specific substance with regard to the approach or methodology taken in this paper.
 This needs to be improved.

 I have changed the abstract slightly.
-Not sure yet what to write in terms of methodology &mdash; so far, it has been little more than just taking notes of relevant activities as I saw them flow by in the news or in the literature.
+Not sure yet what to write in terms of methodology &mdash; so far, it has been little more than just [taking notes](https://github.com/Daniel-Mietchen/datascience/blob/master/emergency-response.md) of relevant activities in the framework of the Zika response or as I saw them flow by in the news or in the literature.
 One of the purposes of the talk would be to get in contact with others who actually do research on such topics (so far, I haven't, but I am interested).

 > This submission will discuss use cases for sharing data during public health disasters.
 If this will be a lightening talk for Session 93, then this seems appropriate to the session as this talk will address data sharing requirements in emergency situations.
 The information needs to be more clearly and robustly presented.